Advances in Tropical and Subtropical Plant Ecology and Physiology

 Dear Colleagues,

-Tropical plants exhibit remarkable ecological and physiological diversity, enabling them to thrive in highly variable and often challenging environments.
+Tropical and subtropical plants exhibit remarkable ecological and physiological diversity, enabling them to thrive in highly variable and often challenging environments.
 Tropical ecosystems, which include rainforests, savannas, and arid environments, play a crucial role in maintaining global biodiversity, sequestering carbon, and regulating climate.
-In recent years, significant advances have been made in the study of the physiological responses of tropical plants to biotic and abiotic factors, as well as in understanding their reproductive ecology, phenology, and interactions with fauna and the environment.
+In recent years, significant advances have been made in the study of the physiological responses of tropical and subtropical plants to biotic and abiotic factors, as well as in understanding their reproductive ecology, phenology, and interactions with fauna and the environment.

 This Special Issue will bring together original contributions and reviews addressing current and innovative topics in the field, such as mechanisms of adaptation to climate change, strategies for efficient use of resources, population dynamics, ecological interactions, and potential applications in the context of a sustainable bioeconomy.
-The goal is to offer a comprehensive and up-to-date overview of recent advances, fostering scientific dialog and promoting new perspectives for the conservation and sustainable management of tropical vegetation.
+The goal is to offer a comprehensive and up-to-date overview of recent advances, fostering scientific dialog and promoting new perspectives for the conservation and sustainable management of tropical and subtropical vegetation.

 Dr. Naysa Flávia Ferreira Do Nascimento